Is hybrid working beneficial for employee wellbeing?

-Stress not only takes a personal toll on employees, it can also impact negatively on the organisation itself.
+Stress not only takes a personal toll on employees, but it can also impact negatively on the organisation itself.
 It is important not to overlook workplace stress as it can undermine employee engagement and impact peoples’ ability to work effectively.

 Below are 6 ways to help employees de-stress at work:

 Exercise and a healthy lifestyle are imperative when it comes to combating work-related stress.
-Employee wellness schemes, such as introducing office gym classes or running company-wide healthy eating challenges is a good way to help employees unwind and feel better about their wellbeing.
+Employee wellness schemes, such as introducing office gym classes or running company-wide healthy eating challenges are a good way to help employees unwind and feel better about their wellbeing.

 Employees spend a lot of time with their co-workers and therefore it’s important they get along with each other.
 The more people enjoy their time at work, the better the atmosphere will be – and a better office atmosphere leads to higher levels of productivity, creativity and collaboration.
 Setting aside an hour sporadically to bring your team together in a fun environment, can be great for reducing employee stress, boosting morale and team building.

-Open communication is critical in leadership; keeping employees up to date regarding changes, expectations and their own performance not only keeps them on track, but also reduces feelings of stress and anxiety.
+Open communication is critical in leadership; keeping employees up to date regarding changes, expectations and their own performance not only keeps them on track but also reduces feelings of stress and anxiety.
 It is important to keep employees well-informed of the latest developments and departmental changes.
 What’s more, open communication is a two-way relationship and the more employers converse with employees, the more likely employees are to share concerns, ideas and thoughts.
-This will work towards creating a much stronger working relationships and a healthier overall company culture.
+This will work towards creating much stronger working relationships and a healthier overall company culture.

 Please complete the form below and we'll be in touch to answer your enquiry

 Please complete the form and we'll be in touch to schedule your free consultation

 We appologise but an error has occurred submitting your form.
 Please try again.